Bludidi/Leaderboard/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Leaderboard
 This App is for storing score for player using API.
-A user will be able to submit their name and score and this information will be stored until a Leaderboard is refreshed.
+A user will be able to submit their name and score and this information will be stored and when a Leaderboard is refreshed it show the score stored.